rieckpil/progmot/content/post/writing-a-book-remotely.md

 Leanpub is the perfect platform for this.
 Especially if you are a developer, you'll really enjoy writing your manuscript in Markdown.
 No annoying formatting issues inside Word when trying to center images or tables.

-Leanpub does the layout and file generation jobs for you.
+Leanpub does the layouting and file generation jobs for you.
 All you have to do is ship the manuscript.

-Pick a publisher that supports early access programs if you don't want to go towards the self-publishing route.
+Pick a publisher that supports early-access programs if you don't want to go down the self-publishing route.

 You might be super convinced about your idea and think it's the most genius book ever.
 However, this doesn't necessarily reflect reality.
 Get some early feedback mechanisms in place that help you quantify the interest.
 A mailing list or a dedicated Twitter account can be such a tool.